-SJCOG, Inc., is currently implementing the San Joaquin County Multi-Species Habitat Conservation and Open Space Plan (SJMSCP)1 (San Joaquin Council of Governments 2001).
+SJCOG, Inc., is currently implementing the San Joaquin County Multi-Species Habitat Conservation and Open Space Plan (SJMSCP) (San Joaquin Council of Governments 2001).
 The principal biological goal of the SJMSCP (the Plan) is to maintain habitat of sufficient quality and quantity to conserve populations of all fish, wildlife, and plant species covered by the Plan.
 As part of this Plan, lands within the SJMSCP area are acquired as preserves from willing landowners through either conservation easements or fee title purchase.

 This document is the Preserve Management Plan (PMP) for the Mizuno Hays Road Preserve (MHRP), owned by Mizuno Partners, LLC, on which a conservation easement is being placed.
 The property addressed in this PMP is approximately 79 acres in size and is comprised of two parcels adjacent to the existing Mizuno Preserve to the southwest.
-A conservation easement is being placed on approximately 10.5 acres of the property by SJCOG Inc., and will be incorporated into the preserve system as a row and field crop preserve.
-It is anticipated that most of the remaining acreage of the property will be put under easement in the near future.
-This PMP assumes that most of the remainder of the properties will be placed under conservation easement, although until such time as that occurs, the Permitted Uses, Prohibited Uses, and Affirmative Obligations (defined below) outlined in this PMP apply only to the 10.5 acres currently being placed under easement.
+A conservation easement was placed on approximately 10.5 acres of the property by SJCOG Inc., in 2017 and was incorporated into the preserve system as a row and field crop preserve.
+An additional 42 acres of easement is being dedicated to SJCOG, Inc., by K. Hovnanian Homes as mitigation for a development project.
+This PMP assumes that most of the remainder of the property (approximately 26.5 acres) will be placed under conservation easement, although until such time as that occurs, the Permitted Uses, Prohibited Uses, and Affirmative Obligations (defined below) outlined in this PMP apply only to the 52.5 acres placed under easement.
 Upon close of the remaining acreage, the Permitted Uses, Prohibited Uses and Affirmative Obligations will apply.